U.S. service members participate in Albuquerque International Balloon Fiesta 2023

-The Air Force Academy Band performs at the International Balloon Fiesta in Albuquerque N.M., Oct.
+Tech.
+Sgt.
+Bobby Wolfe, Air Force Academy Band regional bandsman, performs at the International Balloon Fiesta in Albuquerque, N.M., Oct.
 7, 2023.
-The Air Force Band played for over 800,000 attendees at the International Albuquerque Balloon Fiesta.
+The Albuquerque International Balloon Fiesta is held annually and draws in hundreds of thousands attendees each year.
 (U.S. Air Force photo by Airman 1st Class Ruben Garibay.)

 |Date Taken: